artagnon/clayoven/README.md

 - Automatically picks timestamps from git history, respecting moves.
 - Server-side rendering of math, including commutative diagrams, via MathJaX and XyJaX.

+## Demo

+A starter project is bundled with the following `scratch.index.clay`:

+![syntax highlighting demo](https://user-images.githubusercontent.com/37226/113476397-96fd4100-947b-11eb-8691-285509b1f686.png)

+whose rendered output can be seen [here](https://artagnon.com/scratch)).

+Here's an excerpt of embedded MathJaX with IntelliSense powered by vsclay:

+![IntelliSense demo](https://user-images.githubusercontent.com/37226/113474233-24866400-946f-11eb-8e72-b82460d16c71.mp4)

 ## Getting started

 There is no published gem.
 To get started, clone, run `bundle` to install the required gems, and put `bin/clayoven` in `$PATH`.
 Then, run `clayoven init` in a fresh directory.
 To start writing, install [vsclay](https://marketplace.visualstudio.com/items?itemName=artagnon.vsclay) for vscode, which will provide the necessary syntax highlighting, IntelliSense support for MathJaX, and trigger-[incremental build]-on-save functionality.

-## The claytext format, and vsclay

-Here's an excerpt of claytext, illustrating the main features:

-![syntax highlighting demo](https://user-images.githubusercontent.com/37226/113476397-96fd4100-947b-11eb-8691-285509b1f686.png)

-Here's an excerpt of embedded MathJaX with IntelliSense powered by vsclay:

-![IntelliSense demo](https://user-images.githubusercontent.com/37226/113474233-24866400-946f-11eb-8e72-b82460d16c71.mp4)

 ## The site-generation engine